On Valentine's Day: The Anguish Of Being A Romantic

-“My nature demands that my life should be perpetual love.” - Benjamin Disraeli
+“My nature demands that my life should be perpetual love.”
+Benjamin Disraeli

 Throughout history, there have been many great love affairs, Anthony and Cleopatra ...
 Burton and Taylor ...
-Justin and Hailey ... you get the picture, though one that is perhaps less well known but equally intriguing is between the 19th century Prime Minster Benjamin Disraeli and his wife Mary Anne Lewis.
+Justin and Hailey ... you get the picture, though one that is perhaps less well-known, but equally intriguing, is between the 19th century Prime Minster Benjamin Disraeli and his wife Mary Anne Lewis.

-Disraeli was a 'Romantic' - which in the early 19th Century was a bit like being a hipster - it was certainly about the hair.
-The Romantic movement was a philosophy, a way of being and a rejection of rationalism which had dominated ways of thinking since the 17th Century.
-For the Romantic - the search was for the sublime - in art, human nature and the landscape.
-Passion was seen as the cause and symptom of the romantics' tempestuousness.
+For the Romantic, meaning was found through the sublime; in art, human nature and the landscape.
+Passion was seen as a cause and symptom; the outcome tempestuousness.
 According to the writer Adam Foulds, 'in the nineteenth century world of decorously occluded desires, it is frequently with disease and disorder - hysteria, syphilis and consumption - that sex erupts.'
-But of course the hair looked great in a raging storm on a dramatic mountain side, whilst dying of consumption.
+But of course the hair looked great in a raging storm, on a dramatic mountain side, whilst dying of consumption.

 On the night of 12 April 1867, Disraeli pulled off his greatest political triumph, the passing of the 1867 Reform Act.
-As his supporters celebrated, Disraeli slipped away to a house on the edge of Hyde Park where Mary Anne was waiting for him with a late supper, consisting of a Fortnum & Mason pie and champagne.
+As his supporters celebrated, Disraeli slipped away to a house on the edge of Hyde Park where Mary Anne was waiting for him with a late supper, consisting of a Fortnum & Mason's pie and champagne.
 “He ate half the pie and drank all the champagne,” Mary Anne reported.
 “Then he said, ‘why, my dear, you are more like a mistress than a wife.’’’

 In his novel, The Course of Love, Alain de Botton writes, ‘romanticism is a philosophy of intuitive agreement ... there is no need tiresomely to articulate or spell things out.
 When two people belong together, there is simply - at long last - a wondrous reciprocal feeling that both parties see the world in precisely the same way.’

 So on this Valentine’s day, whether you are a romantic or a realist, confused, cynical or curious, loved-up or broken-hearted, take some time out to think about love.
-And I leave it to Meg John Barker - a highly-recommended observer of 21st Century relationships - to remind us that:
+And I leave it to Meg John Barker, a highly-recommended observer of 21st Century relationships, to remind us that:

 Love is seeing and being seen: meeting each other in all that we are.